My very first backpacking trip was a disaster, but I was determined to hike the entirety of the Appalachian Trail.

 Two southbound thru-hikers showed up.
 They were brothers and only a little older than me, in their early twenties.
 They had some inspiring stories about how their trip was going so far.
 The night air in September was cool and crisp in the woods, but not cold.

-I opted to stay within the Eagles Nest Shelter itself that night – it was the first time I ever slept in a lean-to.
+I opted to stay inside the Eagles Nest Shelter that night – it was the first time I ever slept in a lean-to.

 The southbound brothers were up and hiking before sunrise on the following morning, as promised.
 On the previous night they’d said that they set their alarm every day for 6am, and held true to it.
 I admired their discipline.